clivetong/Talks/MemoryModel/README.md

 ---

-I find it fascinating that we write
+### I find it fascinating that we write

 - message passing systems
 - on top of a procedural language
-- that runs on hardware that passes cache lines around
+- that runs on hardware that passes cache lines around like messages

 ---